gcomte/bitcoinvert/README.md

 `echo "alias bcv='bitcoinvert'" >> ~/.bash_aliases`

 #### No build for your architecture?
-If you don't find a build for your architecture, compile the binary yourself:
+If you don't find a binary for your architecture, compile it yourself:
 `cargo build --release`

 You can then find the binary here: